Posts

 Image

-Uttarakhand, India <- a="" back="" day="" one.="" to=""> The women of Sari came up the mountain in the morning early morning light, passing our still lazy selves chatting.
+Uttarakhand, India The women of Sari came up the mountain in the morning early morning light, passing our still lazy selves chatting.
 They headed into the forest ahead of us where they climbed the trees (in their saris) and collected wood for the household.
 We got up for breakfast and had hot water for washing.
 Luxuries abound!
 The lake had formed a thin layer of ice on the surface in places and I wondered again about the orange trees such a short distance away.
 After breakfast, we packed up our personal stuff and grabbed what we wanted to have with us for the day and followed the women into the forest.
 Chaukhamba in the well established morning light.
 A small tree hanging over Deoria Tal.
 The growth pattern of the trees seems a bit odd, perhaps influenced by all the growth on them.

 sketches